revision29/NightDriverStrip/README.md

 3. Select your device (like "M5StickC Plus") from the drop-down list.
 A second drop-down with supported projects on that device will then appear.

 4. Select the project you want to flash in the second drop-down.
 When you do, a CONNECT button will appear below it.
+Note that each project's label includes an indication of the key features enabled in the build in question.
+The legend for each of the feature letters is shown below the project drop-down.

 5. Click the CONNECT button.
 A dialog will apear asking you to select a serial port.
 Depending on your system, it may show only one or a list of them.
 In case multiple are shown, it'll generally be the one plainly called "USB Serial Port (COMn)".
 Select the correct port and click Connect.